Why Don't You Bring Me Flowers?

 "Why Don't You Bring Me Flowers?" is a song by Swedish pop music duo Roxette, released on 4 November 2016 as the third and final single from their tenth studio album, Good Karma.
 Originally composed by Per Gessle as an uptempo song, the track was recorded as a ballad on the advice of vocalist Marie Fredriksson.
 For its single release, the song was remixed by Good Karma co-producers Addeboy vs. Cliff, who restored the original tempo.
 The original album version of the track received positive reviews, with several reviewers referring to it as one of the best ballads ever recorded by Roxette while noting its similarity to the work of Enya.
+It is the duo's final single to be released during Fredriksson's lifetime.

 Background and recording

 The track was one of the final songs Per Gessle wrote for Good Karma.
 He said it was originally composed as an "uptempo number, and we recorded the demo accordingly.
 But in the studio, Marie [Fredriksson] wanted to try it as a ballad, which worked astonishingly well.
 So we used that on the album."
 The backing track of the album version uses a piano as its foundation, with the melody of the choruses augmented by the use of a string section.
 The intro and first verse consist of a repeated Fm–D♭–A♭–E♭ pattern, while the first chorus is made up of B♭–Gm–F–Fm–Cm–Gm–F. The post-chorus bridge and all subsequent sections consist of the repeated Fm–D♭–A♭–E♭ pattern, frequently amended upwards by a third of an octave; Fredriksson's vocal range on the track spans over three octaves, from a B2 in the first verse to a C5 in the final chorus.

 The single version was remixed by Swedish production duo Addeboy vs. Cliff, who co-produced several tracks on Good Karma.
 Gessle said the remix kept the original vocals, but that Addeboy vs. Cliff "basically redid everything else.
 It became a new song—much more in line with the original idea."